uma-dev/GCP-course/notes.md

 | Global | Regional | Zonal |
 | :------- |  :-------| :------|
 | Images, Snapshots and Instance templates (not applicable for zonal resources) | Persistent disk, Regional managed instance groups| Persistent disk, Instances and Zonal managed instance groups|

+## Cloud storage

+Most popular, serverless and inexpensive storage service.
+It provides very useful features like:

+- Autoscaling and infinite scale
+- Treat entire object as a unit
+- Also called  **Object Storage**
+- Provides REST API to access and modify objects
+- Provides CLI and Client Libraries for various languages
+- Store all file types

+### Buckets

+Needs a globally unique name.
+It can be multi-region, dual-region or single region.